 When light is incident on the surface of the object, the following four situations occur:

 1. Specular reflection occurs on the surface of the object.
-It is the main cause of the surface gloss of the object.
+It is the main cause of the surface gloss of the object.2.
+When light is incident inside the object, scattering occurs inside the object, resulting in diffuse and diffuse transmission.

 3. When diffuse and diffuse transmitted light propagates through an object, different wavelengths of light will produce different absorptions, resulting in a different color than the incident light.